wireservice/csvkit/docs/scripts/csvclean.rst

 Cleans a CSV file of common syntax errors:

 * reports rows that have a different number of columns than the header row
+* attempts to correct the CSV by joining short rows into a single row

 Note that every csvkit tool does the following: